What Is Psoriasis?

 The psoriasis rash can flare with diet, stress, and weather changes.
 As previously mentioned before, despite how psoriasis looks, it is NOT contagious.

-Drs.
-Saida Baxt and Rebecca Baxt advise patients that the exact cause of psoriasis is not known.
+Dr. Rebecca Baxt and Dr. Saida Baxt advise patients that the exact cause of psoriasis is not known.
 Dermatologists believe that is a genetic connection as people who get psoriasis usually

 have family members who are affected, as well as an individual’s immune system.